Chances are, we’ve all given feedback and been, to be blunt, total jerks about it.

 3. How to not sound like a jerk

 4. Scripts for feedback scenarios

 The problem here is the way the discussion was started and framed.
-The Lattice employee (me, to be clear) wasn’t wrong to send an email to have a feedback discussion, but it should only have been the start of a discussion, or the suggestion to have one — perhaps outside the office.
-The problem is, these conversations can seem scary or awkward or daunting.
+We weren’t wrong to send an email to have a feedback discussion, but it should only have been the start of a discussion, or the suggestion to have one — perhaps outside the office.
+The problem is, these conversations can seem scary or awkward or daunting (or, often, all of those things).
 They can certainly be somewhat uncomfortable!
-But they don’t have to be, and approaching them straight on, with the clearest, economical language you can muster, can make the whole process of giving and receiving feedback from coworkers a lot easier, simpler, and, ultimately, more helpful in the long run.
+But they don’t have to be, and approaching them straight on, with the clearest, most economical language you can muster, can make the whole process of giving and receiving feedback from coworkers a lot easier, simpler, and, ultimately, more helpful in the long run.

-A long email was not required; instead, a simple “Hey, can we talk about [x]?” gives the other person a chance to understand what their coworker wants to talk about.
-By moving the conversation to the real world, it can go from long missive to a simple back-and-forth.
-This kind of back-and-forth is particularly important for coworkers, because it serves to preserve the dynamic of mutual respect and power.
+A long email was not required; instead, a simple, “Hey, can we talk about [x]?” introduces the feedback conversation in a straightforward way, so the other person doesn’t get stressed about what their coworker wants to talk about .
+By then moving the conversation to the real world, it can go from long missive to a simple back-and-forth.
+This kind of back-and-forth is particularly important: it helps you be a better coworker, because it serves to preserve the dynamic of mutual respect and power.
 Between coworkers, there has to be the promise that whatever suggestions or critiques or ideas you have or make regarding your coworker and their work, they are the ones who make the final call.

 Your feedback checklist

 Before giving your coworker feedback, ask yourself a few questions.
 This will help you identify what your end goal is for the feedback, and how this conversation will get you both there.

 - Why do you want to give feedback?